-Uses of healthcare records for other purposes such as administration, management, research and epidemiology, which require aggregations of individual people's records, are not the focus of this standard but such secondary uses could also find the standard useful.
+Uses of healthcare records for other purposes such as administration, management, research and epidemiology, which require aggregations of individual people's records, are not the focus of this part of ISO 13606 but such secondary uses could also find this document useful.

-Part 2 of this standard defines an Archetype Model to be used to represent Archetypes when communicated between repositories, and between archetype services.
-It defines an optional serialised representation, which may be used as an exchange format for communicating individual archetypes.
+This part of ISO 13606 defines an archetype model to be used to represent archetypes when communicated between repositories, and between archetype services.
+It defines an optional serialized representation, which may be used as an exchange format for communicating individual archetypes.
 Such communication might, for example, be between archetype libraries or between an archetype service and an EHR persistence or validation service.